-Can provide an example of how they have connected with peers across the L&D/HR professional community and benchmarked against organisations to bring best practice ideas and innovations back to benefit own organisation and acted as an ambassador/role model in this community themselves (B1, B3, B4, B14).
+Can provide an example of how they have connected with peers across the L&D/HR professional community and benchmarked against organisations to bring best practice ideas and innovations back to benefit own organisation and acted as an ambassador/role model in this community themselves.

+(B1, B3, B4, B14)

-develop/enhance the learning culture in their organisation (S6, S7, S8, S10, S11)
+Can describe what is needed in an organisation to foster a Learning Culture, providing at least one activity they have undertaken/developed in order to develop/enhance the learning culture in their organisation.
+(S6, S7, S8, S10, S11)

-Can provide at least one example to demonstrate where they have effectively used their facilitation skills to deliver an learning outcome or demonstrate how they have developed these skills (S18, S20)
+Can provide at least one example to demonstrate where they have effectively used their facilitation skills to deliver an learning outcome or demonstrate how they have developed these skills.
+(S18, S20)

-Can provide examples of how they have responded in a flexible way to challenging or changing work environment, demonstrating how this response was effective.
+Can provide examples of how they have responded in a flexible way to a challenging or changing work environment, demonstrating how this response was effective.
 (B10, B12, B13)

-Can articulate at least one example from their Learning Journal that demonstrates their relationship management skills and how these have enabled learning outcomes and/or work objectives (S16, S17, S18, B6, B12)
+Can articulate at least one example from their Learning Journal that demonstrates their relationship management skills and how these have enabled learning outcomes and/or work objectives.
+(S16, S17, S18, B6, B12)

-Demonstrates where they acted as a rolemodel for learning culture and the L&D profession (B4, B14)
+Demonstrates where they acted as a role model for learning culture and the L&D profession.
+(B4, B14)

-Can articulate how Management Information and technology can support learning, providing at least one example from their learning journal to support this (K18, K19, K20) Can demonstrate their ability to develop organisational plans by providing at least one examples of where they have developed these in conjunction with leaders and other departments as required (S4, S16, S17, B6, B11, B12)
+Can articulate how Management Information and technology can support learning, providing at least one example from their learning journal to support this.
+(K18, K19, K20)

+Can demonstrate their ability to develop organisational plans by providing at least one examples of where they have developed these in conjunction with leaders and other departments as required.

+(S4, S16, S17, B6, B11, B12)

-Can articulate when questioned at least one example of where reflection has supported improvements to their work and continuous development and can provide at least on example of how they actively sought feedback to improve their own performance (S11, B1, B3).
+Can articulate when questioned at least one example of where reflection has supported improvements to their work and continuous development and can provide at least one example of how they actively sought feedback to improve their own performance.
+(S11, B1, B3)

-Can articulate why feedback is important to quality learning and delivery, illustrating with reference to an example from their Learning Journal where they have done this to support continuous improvement/s (S11, B3)
+Can articulate why feedback is important to quality learning and delivery, illustrating with reference to an example from their Learning Journal where they have done this to support continuous improvement.
+(S11, B3)

-Can articulate their ability to use their communication and interpersonal skills to support the achievement of outcomes and objectives in difficult or changing circumstances, providing an example to illustrate this from their Learning Journal (S15, S16, B11, B12, B13).
+Can articulate their ability to use their communication and interpersonal skills to support the achievement of outcomes and objectives in difficult or changing circumstances, providing an example to illustrate this from their Learning Journal.
+(S15, S16, B11, B12, B13).